Native American Drug and Alcohol Treatment Centers

-Drug and alcohol abuse prevention and treatment programs should always be respectful of a person’s culture, beliefs, practices, and language needs.
+Drug and alcohol misuse prevention and treatment programs should always be respectful of a person’s culture, beliefs, practices, and language needs.
 It’s important that intervention and prevention efforts tailor information to address the community it is serving—whether Native American or any other ethnic or religious group.

 Residential Inpatient Treatment Centers

-Residential treatment for drug and alcohol addiction can be an important milestone on the road to recovery from substance use disorders, especially for Native Americans who are dealing with severe addiction-related issues and even some with dual diagnosis mental health conditions.
+Residential inpatient treatment for drug and alcohol addiction can be an important milestone on the road to recovery from substance use disorders, especially for Native Americans who are dealing with severe addiction-related issues and even some with dual diagnosis mental health conditions.

-Residential substance abuse treatment centers provide 24/7 supervision and care while you live at the center for the duration of the program.
+Residential substance misuse treatment centers provide 24/7 supervision and care while you live at the center for the duration of the program.
 Hospital-based inpatient programs offer around-the-clock medical care from healthcare professionals.
 Many non-hospital-based residential programs also facilitate access to medical services when needed.